 Monday, October 16th, 2017 – Daily Grit Live is my newest project, one that I hope all of you will enjoy.
-For our first live interview on the 16th of October, I had the pleasure of interviewing Olivia Vivian, who you may know from her gymnastics achievements, including the 2008 Summer Olympics or the 2014 Commonwealth Games, and may have seen recently in the Australian Ninja Warrior.
+For our first live interview last 16th of October, I had the pleasure of interviewing Olivia Vivian, who you may know from her gymnastics achievements, including the 2008 Summer Olympics or the 2014 Commonwealth Games, and may have seen recently in the Australian Ninja Warrior.

 Watch the full video below: